 Farah Al Ataa is a Lebanese NGO.
 Its mission can be summarised by the meaning of its name, 'the joy of giving'.
 Its vision is that of a united, pluralist Lebanon, free and just with harmony, forgiveness and tolerance.
-All of this achieved through the creation of the bond of citizenship by humanitarian work.
+All of this achieved through the creation of the bond of citizenship by humanitarian work and peacebuilding.

 Farah Al Ataa was founded in 1985 by a group of young volunteers from every social class and religious confession who wanted to create a space to meet and say 'no to war,' which was still ongoing, bringing Lebanese together at a time of division.
 Their aim then, still carried by the organisation today, is to give hope under three principles, love (mahabba), forgiveness (tasamuh), and respect (ihtiram).
 These three principles would simply allow a person to feel the "joy of giving" (farah al ataa).
 Whenever someone offers money to help, he/she is simply requested to volunteer in community service.
 In fact, one of the organisation's mottos is "don't thank us, join us".

 It takes great care to avoiding dependency on financial donors.
 Yet it welcomes all the help it gets from local partners such as the Municipality of Tripoli, and international like "les Amis de Soeur Emmanuelle" in France.

 Since its inception, Farah Al Ataa established itself as a citizen movement.
 It has organised diverse activities as it develops to pursue its mission.
 Initially its volunteers held recreational "peace camps", for children aged 7-15, even before the civil war ended.
 They were chosen from diverse areas and communities from all over Lebanon.
 Some of these children matured and acquired professional skills and became very active volunteers themselves.